 As obvious, the question arises whether Stremio is better than Kodi or the latter still holds its position in the market.

 Which is better?

 The answer to this question isn’t a simple one.
-Stremio is light, fast, and a much more advanced technology than Kodi.
+Stremio is light, fast, and much more advanced technology than Kodi.
 However, despite being in the market for at least 2 years, it hasn’t been able to diminish Kodi’s appeal.

 In this article, we will compare Kodi and Stremio to help you make a choice.

 Are Kodi and Stremio legal?

 Kodi is a media player and as a standalone media player, it is definitely legal.
 You can install builds on it and add add-ons to it.
 What you stream through those builds and add-ons could be copyright content.
 Streaming such content could be legal or illegal depending on the country you live in and the law there.

 Stremio is a media player too, however, unlike Kodi, most of the content is not downloaded to your system.
 You pick it up from the server.
 Stremio is not illegal as a media player, but playing copyright content could be.
 Since you are streaming the content directly from the server, it is advised to be careful.

 Various governments have been cracking down on builds and add-ons for Kodi thus making them unusable.
 The same isn’t true for Stremio, however, that doesn’t mean streaming every kind of content on Stremio is legal.

 - Easy of use